The Five Heartbeats: Production

 Townsend used his film to depict a similar story to the careers of the Temptations and the Dells, following the lives of three friends who aspire to musical stardom.
 Given the setting of the film, he was able to tie in other elements, such as race relations, as well.

 Due to the production's budgetary constraints, Townsend used little-known actors of the time, with the exceptions of Leon Robinson, Diahann Carroll and Harold Nicholas of The Nicholas Brothers.
 Townsend had considered Denzel Washington as Eddie King, Jr. and Whitney Houston as Baby Doll.
 The former was not cast due to budget concerns and the latter passed on the role as it was felt to be too small.

 Promotion

-To promote the film prior to its release, Townsend, along with the other actors who portrayed the fictional musical quartet The Five Heartbeats (Leon Robinson, Michael Wright, Harry J. Lennix, and Tico Wells) performed in a concert with real-life Soul/R&B vocal group The Dells, one of many groups that inspired the film.
+To promote the film prior to its release, Townsend, along with the other actors who portrayed the fictional musical quintet The Five Heartbeats (Leon Robinson, Michael Wright, Harry J. Lennix, and Tico Wells) performed in a concert with real-life Soul/R&B vocal group The Dells, one of many groups that inspired the film.
 The Dells sang and recorded the vocals as the actors lip synced.

 Soundtrack

 A soundtrack for the film was released by Virgin Records, featuring original music by various artists.
-Both "Nights like This" and "A Heart Is a House for Love" became top 20 hits on the U.S. Billboard Hot R&B Singles chart.
+Both "Nights Like This" and "A Heart Is a House for Love" became top 20 hits on the U.S. Billboard Hot R&B Singles chart.
 Many of the tracks are credited to fictional characters in the film as opposed to the actual vocalists.
-After 7's "Nights like This" won the film an ASCAP Award.
+After 7's "Nights Like This" won the film an ASCAP Award.